 - Volume: 34% decrease

 - Weight: 29% decrease

 Example 2: SECOM NVR System (next-generation security camera)

 - Power consumption: 10% decrease

 - Weight: 41% decrease

-Amount of industrial waste/amount of valuable resources (Security Services Group)
+Amount of industrial waste/amount of valuable resources (Security Services)

 Battery recycling (Security Services)